LabKey/labkey-api-python/docs/domain.md

 **infer_fields**

 List of method parameters:
-- data_file: the data file from which to determine the fields shape
+- data_file: the data file from which to determine the fields shape.
+The data file can be a tsv, csv, or excel file.
 - container_path: labkey container path if not already set in context

 **save**